Skip to main content

 Password: ********

-After the Palette VerteX airgap installation binary is verified and uncompressed, it uploads the release-specific packs and images to the registry configured in step 20 of this guide.
+20. Use the following command to start the third-party binary.
+The third-party binary uploads the release-specific packs and images to the registry configured in step 17 of this guide.
 This process may take some time to complete.

 Verifying archive integrity...
 100% MD5 checksums are OK.
 All good.